dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 > Note: *properly embedded* here seems to mean $f:X\to Y$ where $f(\bd X)=f(X) \intersect \bd Y$ and $f(X) \transverse \bd Y$.

+Examples

-Examples: any complex projective manifold $X\subset \CP^N$, any connected non-compact Riemann surface (or closed with a puncture).
+- Any complex projective manifold $X\subset \CP^N$,
+- Any connected non-compact Riemann surface (or closed with a puncture).
+- Any smooth compact $2n$ dimensional manifold with handles of index $\leq n$.

 Every Stein manifold is Kahler (compatible complex + Riemannian + symplectic structures), supposed to be an analog of